romelgomez/Lab-Google-Oauth2-001/README.md

 ## Notes

-Go to google cloud console and create a new google cloud project.
+- Go to google cloud console and create a new google cloud project.
-Go to the APIs and Services.
+- Go to the APIs and Services.
+- Add npm deps: @nestjs/passport passport passport-google-oauth20

 ## Installation